keboola/connection-docs/templates/mailchimp/mailchimp.md

 {: .image-popup}
 ![MailChimp Data Source](/templates/mailchimp/mailchimp-data-source.png)

-Insert your MailChimp API Token and data center (the last part of the API key after the dash).
+Insert your MailChimp API token and data center (the last part of the API key after the dash).
 Then fill in your account user name.

 ## Authorizing Data Destinations
 To create a working flow, you must select at least one data destination.